 In individual cases, it may happen that the recruiter is based in a so-called “third country” or is an international organisation.
-In such a case, we shall make every effort to ensure that our ordering customers offer an appropriate level of protection with regard to the handling of your data.
+If we place you in such a third country, we may forward your data to processors in this third country, as they have better access to the local companies.
+In this respect, we ensure through contractual regulations that both our processors and our clients provide an appropriate level of protection with regard to the handling of your data.

 The legislature regards the special data categories as particularly worthy of protection.
 We shall therefore process this data only on the basis of your express consent, pursuant to Art.
 9 para.
 2 pt. a of the GDPR, which represents the legal basis for said processing.

 For the rest, the forwarding of your application papers as well as your consent to the longer-term storage of your application papers in our applicant database represent your consent to the processing of personal data.
 Here, the legal basis for said processing of your application papers shall be Art.
 6 para.
 1 sentence 1 pt. a of the GDPR.

 Insofar as we forward reporting lists to our ordering customers for statistical purposes and as proof of our performance, these purposes constitute our legitimate interest in the data processing pursuant to Art.
 6 para.
 1 sentence 1 pt. f of the GDPR, which at the same time constitutes the legal basis for forwarding the reporting lists.

 Insofar as personal data is forwarded to a third country or an international organisation, the legal basis for this processing shall be Art.
 45 para.
 1 sentence 1 of the GDPR.